 Plan and practice evacuation.

 Talk to your children about what to do if they're at home, at school, if the quake separates your family.
 Become familiar with the school's earthquake plan.
+Arrange an out-of-the-area contact.
+Each family member should carry the contact phone number and address.
+Have an alternative family rendezvous if you can't get home.

 Remind your family to rely on emergency authorities for guidance.
 Broadcast reports on radio and television will have instructions.